clearlydefined/clearlydefined/docs/using-data.md

 revision: v0.0.0-20200419152657-af9db7f4a3ab
 ```

-Put together, our corrdinates looks like: `go/golang/github.com%2Fquasilyte%2fregex/syntax/v0.0.0-20200419152657-af9db7f4a3ab`
+Put together, our coordinates now look like this: `go/golang/github.com%2Fquasilyte%2fregex/syntax/v0.0.0-20200419152657-af9db7f4a3ab`

-Because now the corrdinates is added in the query parameters, we need to encode the whole coordinates, e.g. calling encodeURIComponent() in JS.
+Because we pass the coordinates as a query parameter, we need to encode the whole coordinate string.
+You could do that by calling encodeURIComponent(namespace) in JavaScript or a similar function in other languages.
+You could also manually add the encoding to the coordinates.
+After the encoding, `go/golang/github.com%2Fquasilyte%2fregex/syntax/v0.0.0-20200419152657-af9db7f4a3ab` would become `go%2Fgolang%2Fgithub.com%252Fquasilyte%252Fregex%2Fsyntax%2Fv0.0.0-20200407221936-30656e2c4a95`

 To use the API, `Accept-Version: 1.0.0` must be added to the headers.

-You could try with the follwing curl command..
+Here is a curl command you could use with the example coordinates.

 ```
 curl --request GET 'https://api.clearlydefined.io/definitions?coordinates=go%2Fgolang%2Fgithub.com%252Fquasilyte%252Fregex%2Fsyntax%2Fv0.0.0-20200407221936-30656e2c4a95' \